MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/ubuntu-ufw-guide.md

 ms.service: azure-virtual-machines
 ---

-# Use UFM for troubleshooting connectivity issues in Azure Ubuntu VMs
+# Use UFW for troubleshooting connectivity issues in Azure Ubuntu VMs

 **Applies to:** :heavy_check_mark: Linux VMs

-This article describes how to use Uncomplicated Firewall (UFM) to diagnose and resolve connectivity problems in an Azure Ubuntu virtual machine(VM).
+This article describes how to use Uncomplicated Firewall (UFW) to diagnose and resolve connectivity problems in an Azure Ubuntu virtual machine(VM).

-UFM is a user-friendly interface for managing a `netfilter` firewall in Linux distributions, particularly in Ubuntu.
+UFW is a user-friendly interface for managing a `netfilter` firewall in Linux distributions, particularly in Ubuntu.
 Its primary goal is to make managing a firewall easier for users who might find the complexity of directly configuring `iptables` daunting.
-UFM is the default firewall configuration tool.
+UFW is the default firewall configuration tool.

 ## Prerequisites